TheRamik/TheRamik.github.io/src/posts/canada/canadaTrip.md

 ---
-title: "A First Gatsby Post"
+title: "Canada Trip 2015"
-date: "2018-01-04"
+date: "2015-09-13"
 ---

-I just started to learn GatsbyJS.
-I created this web page with GatsbyJS
+Post of the amazing scenes I saw when I at Canada

-## Topics Covered
+##

 1. Gatsby
 2. GraphQL